TejasNamjo/Angular/README.md

  DI allows you to decouple application components and services by sparing them from knowing how to create their dependencies.
 Angular documentation uses the concept of a token, which is an arbitrary key representing an object to be injected.
 You map tokens to values for DI by specifying providers.
 A provider is an instruction to Angular about how to create an instance of an object for future injection into a target component, service, or directive.
 DI increases the testability of your components in isolation.
 You can easily inject mock objects if you want to unit test your code.
+DI is about creating and managing dependencies, and the framework component that does this is dubbed the injector.
 In order to get a service from a dependency injector, you have to give it a token.
 Angular usually handles this transaction by specifying a constructor parameter and its type.
 The parameter type serves as the injector lookup token.
 Angular passes this token to the injector and assigns the result to the parameter.
 INJECTORS AND PROVIDERS
 Each component can have an Injector instance capable of injecting objects or primitive values into a component.
 Any Angular application has a root injector available to all of its modules.
 To let the injector know what to inject, you specify the provider.
 An injector will inject the object or value specified in the provider into the constructor of a component.
 Providers allow you to map a custom type (or a token) to a concrete implementation of this type (or value).